Snow report Zillertal, 04/02/2018

 Risks

 There are many signs of wind in the snow surface.
-You definitely have to watch out for drifting snow.
-I was only out on flat slopes today.
-The snow continued to fall today and the wind is expected to get even stronger tomorrow, so watch out for sliding snow in addition to the drifting snow problem.
+Drift snow is definitely something to watch out for.
+I've only been out on flat slopes today.
+The wind is expected to pick up even more tomorrow, and in addition to the drifting snow problem, there's also sliding snow to watch out for.
 Some big things have already come down.

 Overall impression

 Good powder day on the Hintertux Glacier.
-In the Glamergrube still surprisingly few tracks from the lecture, so I was able to make some nice tracks in the powder snow.
+In the Glamergrube there were still surprisingly few tracks from the lecture, so I was able to make some nice tracks in the powder snow.

-Also used the good weather to look at the north faces in the area.
+Otherwise used the good weather to take a look at the north faces in the area.

-Hochfeiler north face - looks quite good, from a distance only small blank spots in the uppermost part of the wall can be seen.
+Hochfeiler north face - Looks quite good, from a distance you can only see small bare spots in the uppermost part of the wall.
 There is a large snow slab down in the lower part.
 Generally good snow conditions on the wall.

 Hochferner north face - Generally good snow conditions, better than the last few years.
-Due to the glacier retreat, however, a lot of snow is needed for the wall.
+Due to the glacier retreat, however, the wall needs a lot of snow.
 Vanis exit looks sad, the snow gully lookers right also suffers from the glacier retreat.
 There is a lot of snow in the glacier break itself.
 But it also needs more.
-Unfortunately, everything is also strongly influenced by the wind.
+Unfortunately, everything is strongly influenced by the wind.

 Frozen wall northeast - Looks quite good.
 A small rock/ice step in the lowest part that would have to be dropped, otherwise enough snow in the wall.
-Unfortunately, I couldn't see how overgrown the exit/entrance is.
+Unfortunately, I couldn't see how heavily snow-covered the exit/entrance is.
 But it can't hurt to climb the wall first before descending it.

-Großer Möseler northwest face - glacier below (very crevassed) is well snowed in, wall itself also has a lot of snow, but also with a lot of wind influence.
+Großer Möseler northwest face - the glacier below (very crevassed) is well snowed in, the face itself also has a lot of snow, but also with a lot of wind influence.

 Comments